-Sonora Smart Dodd and her five siblings were raised in the late 1800s by their single father, U.S Civil War veteran William Jackson Smart.
-With Mother’s day gaining popularity around the country Dodd decided that her father deserved a day as well and organized the first celebration on June 19, 1910, at a YMCA in Spokane, Washington.
+Sonora Smart Dodd and her five siblings were raised in the late 1800s by their single father, U.S Civil War veteran, William Jackson Smart.
+With Mother’s Day gaining popularity around the country, Dodd decided that her father deserved a day, as well, and organized the first celebration on June 19, 1910, at a YMCA in Spokane, Washington.

-Her holiday fell in and out of popularity over the next few decades but in 1966, President Lyndon Johnson signed a presidential proclamation declaring the third Sunday in June to be the national Father’s Day.
-Today, many countries now observe Father’s Day on the third Sunday in June with others honoring dads on different dates.
-While your family is planning your perfect day take a look at how others are celebrating around the world.
-Interestingly enough very few countries differ in how they shower fathers with love and appreciation on this special day.
+Her holiday fell in and out of popularity over the next few decades, but in 1966, President Lyndon Johnson signed a presidential proclamation declaring the third Sunday in June to be the national Father’s Day.
+Today, many countries now observe Father’s Day on the third Sunday in June, with others honoring dads on different dates.
+While your family is planning your perfect day, take a look at how others are celebrating around the world.
+Interestingly enough, very few countries differ in how they shower fathers with love and appreciation on this special day.

-In many Asian countries, Father’s Day is not a national holiday but is still observed annually as is the case of Taiwan where the day is observed on August 8th thus creating some clever wordplay.
-Since the Mandarin Chinese word for eight is bā the eighth day of the eight-month can be referred to as bābā.
-This word shares similar pronunciation with the Chinese word bàba meaning “dad.”
+In many Asian countries, Father’s Day is not a national holiday but is still observed annually, as is the case in Taiwan where the day is observed on August 8th – thus creating some clever wordplay.
+Since the Mandarin Chinese word for eight is, “Bā”, the eighth day of the eighth-month can be referred to as, “Bābā.”
+This word shares a similar pronunciation with the Chinese word, “Bàba”, meaning “Dad.”

 Although the August 8th observance began in Mainland China, the celebration is much less common there.
-In parts of Asia where Father’s Day is still a yearly tradition, it is mostly held on the third Sunday in June and people commemorate the day with the classic traditions of gifts, cards, and family time.
+In parts of Asia where Father’s Day is still a yearly tradition, it is mostly held on the third Sunday in June, and people commemorate the day with the classic traditions of gifts, cards, and family time.
 In Japan, many fathers will take the opportunity to splurge on themselves in addition to the usual activities.

 Even though the modern version of the holiday is fairly recent, Europe has been honoring fathers throughout history.
 For hundreds of years, a celebration of fatherhood took place in European countries on March 19th, the feast day for Jesus Christ’s human father, Saint Joseph.
-Some European countries continue to celebrate in a religious context with Saint Joseph’s day remaining particularly important in Portugal, Spain, and Italy.
+Some European countries continue to celebrate in a religious context with Saint Joseph’s Day remaining particularly important in Portugal, Spain, and Italy.
 German dads are honored on Ascension Thursday, the 40th day after Easter when Christ is believed to have ascended into Heaven.

 Many Middle Eastern nations join a majority of the world in providing fathers with presents and special meals on the third Sunday in June.
-However, for several families father’s day is a constant observance.
-Honoring both fathers and mothers is an important element of middle eastern cultures the importance of which is prominent in both the Quran and the Bible.
+However, for several families, Father’s Day is a constant observance.
+Honoring both fathers and mothers is an important element of Middle Eastern cultures, the importance of which is prominent in both the Quran and the Bible.

-In Brazil journalist, Roberto Marinho chose the second Sunday in August as father’s day as this coincides with the feast day of Saint Joachim, father of the Virgin Mary and patron saint of fathers.
+In South America, the third Sunday of June is also the predominant date for Father’s Day observances, with a few exceptions.
+In Brazil, journalist, Roberto Marinho chose the second Sunday in August as Father’s Day, because this coincides with the feast day of Saint Joachim, father of the Virgin Mary and patron saint of fathers.